google/motive/docs/src/index.md

 # Overview    {#motive_overview}

-Motive is a cross-platform animation system.
+Motive is an animation system written in cross-platform C++.
 It's designed to be,
   * **performant** -- data is stored centrally and processed in bulk so that we can take advantage of [SIMD] and multi-threading opportunities.
-  * **compact** -- spline data is preferred over sampled data, so animation data requires less memory.
+  * **compact** -- spline data is preferred over sampled data, so animations requires less memory.
-  * **expandable** -- new animation algorithms can be registered and executed without touching central code.
+  * **expandable** -- new animation algorithms can be registered and utilized without touching central code.
-Motive is distributed as portable C++.
-It has been tested on [Android], [Windows], [OS X], and [Linux].
+Motive has been tested on [Android], [Windows], [OS X], and [Linux], but should be portable to any platform that supports C++.

+You can see Motive animation in use in the [Zooshi] and [Pie Noon]. sample games.

 # Motivation